njhale/go-crypto-tool/README.md

 ## Defining the `Hash` Tool

-The `tool.gpt` file contains [GPTScript Tool Definitions](https://docs.gptscript.ai/tools/gpt-file-reference) which describe a set of tools that can be used by agents in `Obot`.
+The `tool.gpt` file contains [GPTScript Tool Definitions](https://docs.gptscript.ai/tools/gpt-file-reference) which describe a set of tools that can be used by agents in Obot.
 Every tool repository must have a `tool.gpt` file in its root directory.

 The tools defined in this file must have a `Name` and `Description` that will help agents understand what the tool does, what it returns (if anything), and all the `Parameters` it takes.